-- ¾ teaspoon cinnamon
+- ¾ teaspoon ground cinnamon

-- ½ teaspoon nutmeg
+- ½ teaspoon ground nutmeg

-- ¼ teaspoon ginger
+- ¼ teaspoon ground ginger

-- ⅛ teaspoon cloves
+- ⅛ teaspoon ground cloves

-- Butter, to grease the pans
+- Butter to grease the pans

 - Preheat oven to 350F; lightly grease 3 mini loaf pans with butter.

 - In a separate bowl, whisk or sift together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.